52ForPeerReview/52ForPeerReview.github.io/_posts/2020-06-15-getting-started.md

 ------

-Add a post under the `rounds/_r000` sub-directory describing what you have published each weak...
+Add a post under the `rounds/_r000` sub-directory describing what you have published each week...

 ```bash